Cung Le: Strikeforce

-On March 29, 2008 at Strikeforce: Shamrock vs. Le, Le defeated long time MMA veteran Frank Shamrock in a fight co-promoted by Strikeforce and EliteXC at the HP Pavilion in San Jose.
-Le won via TKO when Frank Shamrock's right arm (ulna) was broken after a series of kicks, making him the new Strikeforce Middleweight Champion.
+On March 29, 2008, at Strikeforce: Shamrock vs. Le, Le defeated long time MMA veteran Frank Shamrock in a fight co-promoted by Strikeforce and EliteXC at the HP Pavilion in San Jose.
+Le won via TKO when Shamrock's right arm (ulna) was broken after a series of kicks, making him the new Strikeforce Middleweight Champion.
 On September 17, 2009, Strikeforce CEO Scott Coker announced that Le had relinquished his belt after securing a major motion picture deal.

 Twenty-one months after his last fight, Le returned to Strikeforce to face Scott Smith at Strikeforce: Evolution on December 19, 2009.
 Le suffered his first MMA defeat there, losing via TKO at 3:25 of the third round.
 After the match, Le expressed interest in an immediate rematch with Smith.
 His wish was granted on June 26, Strikeforce: Fedor vs. Werdum, in which Le defeated Smith via TKO in the second round to avenge his only MMA loss at the time.

 Ultimate Fighting Championship

 Le has said that it is basically the UFC or bust for him at this point in his fighting career.
-“I know for a fact that if I do fight again, it’s going to be in the UFC.
-I’ve never fought in the UFC, but I would love to fight in the UFC.
+"I know for a fact that if I do fight again, it's going to be in the UFC.
+I've never fought in the UFC, but I would love to fight in the UFC.
 But right now because of my contract with Showtime and Strikeforce, hopefully things can work out because there is a show in San Jose that Cain Velasquez is the main event.
-I would love to fight in San Jose for the UFC ....”
-In an interview with BloodyElbow on October 27, 2012, Le revealed he originally signed a six-fight contract with the UFC.
+I would love to fight in San Jose for the UFC ...."
+In an interview with BloodyElbow on October 27, 2011, Le revealed he originally signed a six-fight contract with the UFC.

 Le was briefly linked to a matchup with Vitor Belfort on November 19, 2011, at UFC 139.
 However, Belfort was removed from the bout and replaced by former Pride FC Middleweight Champion Wanderlei Silva.
 Le managed to confuse Silva with his unorthodox kicks, and landed a spinning backfist that dropped Silva.
 During the second round, Silva managed to shake Le with huge punches and knees that completely broke Le's nose.
 Le was stunned, bloodied and fell to the ground, and the fight was stopped by the referee.
 Afterwards, in the press conference, Dana White commented that it was a good stoppage and that Cung was taken to the hospital.

 Le was scheduled to face former UFC Middleweight Champion Rich Franklin on July 7, 2012, at UFC 148.
-However, due to an injury to headliner Vitor Belfort, Franklin instead faced Wanderlei Silva in a 190 lb catchweight rematch on June 23, 2012 at UFC 147.
+However, due to an injury to headliner Vitor Belfort, Franklin instead faced Wanderlei Silva in a 190 lb catchweight rematch on June 23, 2012, at UFC 147.
 Le instead faced former title contender Patrick Côté.
 He earned his first UFC win via unanimous decision (30-27, 30-27, 30-27).

 Le faced Rich Franklin in the main event on November 10, 2012, at UFC: Macao.
 Cung Le won the fight via KO with a powerful hook punch to Franklin's head at 2:17 of the first round.